Find out more about our team and their expertise

 Since joining Oakdene Hollins, Owain has been working with members of the Conseil Européen de Remanufacture (CER) to develop the shared voice of remanufacturers across Europe.
 He will be expanding the CER’s work with companies with the ambition to improve the sustainability and circular economy performance… while pursuing his own ambition to create a self-build eco-home.

-Trevor Chrichton, PhD MRSC CChem FIMF M Inst Corr
+Trevor Crichton, PhD MRSC CChem FIMF M Inst Corr

 With 40 years’ industrial and academic research and production management, and 15 patents to his name, Trevor is an innovative research scientist experienced in applied electrochemistry research and manufacturing.
 He is a monitoring officer, a project assessor and an evaluator for over 25 collaborative research projects funded by the Technology Strategy Board, and an EU Ecolabel assessor.
 Trevor has accredited expertise in metal finishing and surface engineering and has authored technical and commercial business reports for technical and non-technical audiences.